This one is no easy task. After all, at least initially, the Beatles seldom recorded live performances of the 1960s songs that made them most famous.

 Ringo’s anthematic version of “Love Me Do,” the first Beatles song he appeared on, comes from a previously referenced 1998 tour that featured one of his best backing bands — including guitarist Peter Frampton and former Cream bassist Jack Bruce.
 We returned to Good Evening New York City for a rousing take on “Hey Jude.”

-Lennon tore through “Yer Blues” at Toronto in ’69, but we’ve always been a bigger fan of the version he did a year earlier as part of the Rolling Stones’ concert event Rock ‘n’ Roll Circus, which is included here.
-Clapton again appears, along with the Stones’ Keith Richards (on bass!) and Hendrix drummer Mitch Mitchell.
+Lennon tore through “Yer Blues” at Toronto in ’69, but we’ve always been a bigger fan of the version he did a year earlier as part of the Rolling Stones’ concert event Rock and Roll Circus, which is included here.
+Clapton again appears as part of a thrown-together supergroup dubbed the Dirty Mac that also included the Stones’ Keith Richards (on bass!) and Hendrix drummer Mitch Mitchell.
 This More Perfect Playlist’s final moments, a live take on “Golden Slumbers” from 1969’s Abbey Road, was also plucked off McCartney’s Tripping the Live Fantastic.
 His touching tribute to John — a medley of “Strawberry Fields” and “Give Peace a Chance,” again from ’90 — was from a UK release called All My Trials.

 Latest posts by Nick DeRiso (see all)